ErionMart/FinalGroupProject/ReadMe/COMPETITOR-ANALYSIS.md

 - **Customer Feedback**: Generally positive for its stability and support, especially for hikers with wide feet
 - **General Analysis**: Stands out as a solid choice for traditional hikers, offering a blend of support, protection, and comfort.

-Danner Trail
+## Danner Trail

-Archetype: Stylish Adventurer
+- **Archetype**: Stylish Adventurer
-Method of Persuasion: Style and Functionality
+- **Method of Persuasion**: Style and Functionality
-Target Market: Hikers and backpackers who value both performance and aesthetics Unique Selling Proposition (USP): Lightweight design with good traction and protection, suitable for both trail and urban use​​.
+- **Target Market**: Hikers and backpackers who value both performance and aesthetics
+- **Unique Selling Proposition (USP)**: Lightweight design with good traction and protection, suitable for both trail and urban use.
-Pricing Strategy: Premium
+- **Pricing Strategy**: Premium
-Market Presence: Known for combining style with hiking performance Customer Feedback: Appreciated for comfort and style, though some concerns about long-term durability and stability General Analysis: Danner Trail appeals to a segment of hikers who prioritize not only performance but also style.
-The brand differentiates itself with a design that is functional on the trail and stylish for casual wear.
+- **Market Presence**: Known for combining style with hiking performance
+- **Customer Feedback**: Appreciated for comfort and style, though some concerns about long-term durability and stability
+- **General Analysis**: Appeals to a segment of hikers who prioritize not only performance but also style.